StarlaneStudios/vscode-comment-anchors/README.md

 * Scope anchors to be visible in your entire workspace, or just the current file
 * Place your anchors into hierarchical sections using region anchors
 * Group anchors into custom lists by tagging anchors with an epic
+* Export all anchors in your workspace as JSON or CSV

 # Usage